Rishirajbal/unity/README.md

-# Box Game Download Page
+# Box Game Download Page - Vercel Deployment

 A professional, sleek, and modern web page for downloading the Box Game.
-This repository contains both the game files and a professionally designed website for game distribution.
+This branch is specifically optimized for deploying the game download page to Vercel.

 ## Repository Structure

 - `game-download-page/` - Contains the complete website for downloading the game
 - `box game_full_zip.zip` - The original game files
-- `box-game-download-page.zip` - A packaged version of the download website
-- `.github/workflows/` - GitHub Actions workflow for automated Vercel deployment
-- `COMPLETE_DEPLOYMENT_GUIDE.md` - Comprehensive guide for deploying the website
 - `VERCEL_DEPLOYMENT.md` - Quick guide for Vercel deployment
+- `VERCEL_DEPLOYMENT_GUIDE.md` - Comprehensive guide for Vercel deployment
+- `BRANCH_INFO.md` - Information about all branches in this repository

 ## Game Controls